5 must-visit museums in Lausanne

 How to get to the museums in Lausanne:

-For example, book your journey here by flight, bus or train*.
+Compare and book flights here*.
 Nearest international airport is Geneva.
 It is also possible to travel to Lausanne by train or bus.

 Rental car to the museums in Lausanne: